stkSGarcia/personal-website/content/publication/li2018state/index.md

 ---
-title: "A State Report of DevOps Tooling"
+title: A State Report of DevOps Tooling

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here